-2.5.10 Person-Level Medical Utilization Variables (OBTOTV08 - HHINFD08)
+2.5.11 Utilization, Expenditures and Source of Payment Variables (TOTTCH08-RXOSR08)

-The MEPS Household Component (HC) collects data in each round on use for office- and hospital-based care, home health care, dental services, and prescribed medicines.
-Data were collected for each sample person at the event level (e.g., doctor visit, hospital stay) and summed across Rounds 3 - 5 for Panel 12 (excluding 2007 events covered in Round 3) and across Rounds 1 - 3 for Panel 13 (excluding 2009 events covered in Round 3) to produce the annual utilization counts for 2008.
-This file contains utilization variables for several categories of health care services.
-In general, there is one utilization variable for each category of health care service.
-The utilization variable is typically a count of the number of medical events reported for the category.
-(Expenditure variables are not included on this file and will be provided in the forthcoming 2008 Income and Expenditure file.)
+The MEPS Household Component (HC) collects data in each round on use and expenditures for office- and hospital-based care, home health care, dental services, vision aids, and prescribed medicines.
+Data were collected for each sample person at the event level (e.g., doctor visit, hospital stay) and summed across Rounds 3-5 for Panel 12 (excluding 2007 events covered in Round 3) and across Rounds 1-3 for Panel 13 (excluding 2009 events covered in Round 3) to produce the annual utilization and expenditure data for 2008.
+In addition, the MEPS Medical Provider Component (MPC) is a follow-back survey that collected data from a sample of medical providers and pharmacies that were used by sample persons in 2008.
+Expenditure data collected in the MPC are generally regarded as more accurate than information collected in the HC and were used to improve the overall quality of MEPS expenditure data in this file (see below for description of methodology used to develop expenditure data).